SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pull-request.md

 * **Focuses on new code** – The PR quality gate only uses your project's quality gate conditions that apply to "on New Code" metrics.
 * **Assigns a status** – Each PR shows a quality gate status reflecting whether it Passed or Failed.

 PR analyses on {instance} are deleted automatically after 30 days with no analysis.
-This can be updated in **Administration > Configuration > General > Number of days before purging inactive short living branches**.
+This can be updated in **Administration > Configuration > General Settings > Housekeeping > Number of days before purging inactive branches**.

 ## Analysis Parameters